 Montali makes it like a cake and cuts it into squares, but I’ve found that the batter rises better in muffin pans.
 It’s not difficult to make, but three of the ingredients are a bit of a challenge to find.
 Fortunately, I’ve discovered local sources for them all (and two can be substituted with almost no noticeable difference):

 1. Scamorza – A semi-soft white cheese that’s often sold smoked, but you want the non-smoked (Scamorza bianca) variety here.
 Basically mozzarella that’s been hung to ripen for two weeks, it’s said to melt much better than mozzarella and is often used on pizza and pastas.
 You can get it in some Italian grocery stores, but oddly the best local source is Giant Food in Columbia Heights (1345 Park Road NW, 202-777-1077).
 I’ve also seen it in regular supermarkets in other cities.

-3. Italian “00″ flour – this is a superfine high-gluten flour that’s ideal for making pizza, pasta, and this dish.
+3. Italian “00” flour – this is a superfine high-gluten flour that’s ideal for making pizza, pasta, and this dish.
 You can get it at Vace in Cleveland Park (which also carries amazing pastas and sauces) and at most any Italian grocery store.
 UPDATE: All-purpose flour works well too, though the crumb will be just a little less fine.

 And now for the recipe, slightly modified to make muffins, from Vegeterranean:

 2 cups Italian “00” flour (or all-purpose flour)